trpc/trpc/www/docs/further/further-reading.md

 > I've gotten asked several times about differences with Blitz.js and outlined some differences [on Twitter](https://twitter.com/alexdotjs/status/1436654002477969411) in a thread with Brandon Bayer, the creator of Blitz. &mdash; [Alex / KATT](https://twitter.com/alexdotjs)

-[Blitz.js](https://blitzjs.com) is a full-stack framework & tRPC is mainly the data layer, but the philosophy of their _"Zero-API data layer"_ is very close to tRPC.
+[Blitz.js](https://blitzjs.com) is a full-stack framework & tRPC is mainly the data layer, but the philosophy of the _"Zero-API data layer"_ is a common thread.
 Blitz solves the data layer by a custom compiler &amp; tRPC solves the data layer by type inference.

 ### Benefits with tRPC

 - Easy HTTP caching of queries as requests are made with `GET` rather than `POST`
 - Query batching out-of-the-box
-- Not tied to React / specific stack as it has no build pipeline
+- Not tied to React as it has no build pipeline
-- Works with React Native
+- Works great with React Native
 - No custom build pipeline
 - Well-tested & production-ready
 - Can be added to existing brownfield projects